Diocese of Western Newfoundland

 The Anglican Diocese of Western Newfoundland is a diocese of the Ecclesiastical Province of Canada of the Anglican Church of Canada.
-It comprises 78 congregations grouped in 32 parishes in Newfoundland and Labrador, with approximately 24,000 souls.
-Most parishes are multipoint -with more than two congregations- with only one full-time clergy.
+It comprises 77 congregations grouped in 30 parishes in Western Newfoundland, with approximately 17,888 souls.
+Most parishes are multipoint - with more than two congregations - with only one full-time clergy.
 As of 2012, the diocese had 20 full-time and over 350 lay ministers.
+As of 2019, this Diocese allows clergy to officiate same-sex marriages.